Removing features

 Using the Kano model makes the process of deciding what features to remove or downsize easier.

-Must-Be features are features whose presence causes no dissatisfaction and whose absence does.
-There’s no increase in satisfaction above a certain level (think of the brakes of a car).
+Natural features are features whose presence causes no dissatisfaction and whose absence does.
+There’s no increase in satisfaction above a certain level (think of the salt cellars).

 So if customers consider a certain feature to be mandatory, try and think of how you could trim that feature down to its essentials without impacting satisfaction.
 Do the photo editing tools in your social media app still need all their bells and whistles?
 Or is good enough good enough?